-Alone the same idea of infusing oils, you can add herbs to condiments such as butter or mayo to spice them up.
+Along with the same idea of infusing oils, you can add herbs to condiments such as butter or mayo to spice them up.

 To make basil butter, simply cut up fresh basil and mix it into ¼ cup of butter.
-Toss it into pasta or on steamed veggies for a delicious twist.
+Toss it into pasta or steamed veggies for a delicious twist.

 Making basil mayo is a very similar process.
 Chop up a handful of fresh basil and mix it into ¼ cup of mayo.
 Add a dash of fresh garlic, and you’ll have your new favorite condiment for sandwiches!